chrisjwaddell/DOM-tree-visualizer/README.md

 ```
 DOMTreeVisualize("footer")
 ```
 To show the DOM tree branch of *footer*.
+You can choose any part of the DOM tree as the parent.